Skip to content

 Alerts

 You can configure each policy's generated alerts using alert templates to contain specific or custom information.
-For teams with established processes, alert customization helps you receive precisely the data needed to conduct your triage and investigations.
+For teams with established processes, alert customization helps you receive only the data needed to conduct your triage and investigations.
 See Alert configuration templates.

 Automated responses